MicrosoftDocs/power-automate-docs/articles/dataverse/list-rows.md

 ### Fetch Xml Query

 > [!IMPORTANT]
-> The distinct operator is not currently supported in FetchXML queries for the List Rows action.
+> The distinct operator isn't currently supported in FetchXML queries for the List Rows action.
 [Aggregation queries](/powerapps/developer/data-platform/use-fetchxml-aggregation) however are supported.

 Use a [Dataverse-style FetchXML query](/powerapps/developer/common-data-service/use-fetchxml-construct-query), which allows more flexibility in building custom queries.
 These queries can be useful when you work with a table that has multiple related tables, or handling pagination.
 The following screenshot shows how to use FetchXML for the same filters and sort conditions as the previous example: